 Sebaceous cysts can form when the sebaceous glands become blocked.
 The sebaceous glands secrete ‘sebum’.
 Sebum is an oil that lubricates the hair and skin.

-There are sebaceous glands in many areas of the body, but they are most abundant on the face and scalp.
+There are sebaceous glands in many areas of the body, but they are most abundant on the face neck and scalp.
 A sebaceous breast cyst is a type of epidermal cyst, that forms as a collection of keratin-like material.

-Usually, a sebaceous breast cyst will have a small opening to the skin, but this may not be easily visible.
-Sebaceous cysts most commonly appear on the face, the back of the ears, neck, back and torso.
-However, sebaceous cysts can also occur on the breast.
+Usually, this type of breast cyst will have a small opening to the skin, but this may not be easily visible.
+These cysts most commonly appear on the face, the back of the ears, neck, back and torso.
+However, these cysts can also occur on the breast.

 Symptoms of the Sebaceous Cyst

-Often, these type of cysts appear as small bumps or lumps just beneath the skin.
+Often, this type of cyst appears as a small bump or lump just beneath the skin.
 So, you can picture them as small, closed ‘sacs’, that contain keratin.
 Keratin is a protein that protects the skin cells from damage or stress.